 Question: If I created a live connection, is it secure?

 Answer: Yes.
 Your current Windows credentials are used to connect to the Analysis Services server.
-You cannot use Basic or stored credentials in either the Power BI service or Power BI Desktop when exploring live.
+You can't use basic or stored credentials in either the Power BI service or Power BI Desktop when exploring live.

 Question: In Navigator, I see a model and a perspective.
 What’s the difference?

-Answer: A perspective is a particular view of a Tabular model.
+Answer: A perspective is a particular view of a tabular model.
 It might include only particular tables, columns, or measures depending on a unique data analysis need.
-A Tabular model always contains at least one perspective, which could include everything in the model.
-If you’re unsure which you should select, check with your administrator.
+A tabular model always contains at least one perspective, which could include everything in the model.
+If you’re unsure which perspective you should select, check with your administrator.

 To change the server name after initial connection

-- Error : Couldn't load model schema - This error usually occurs when the user connecting to Analysis Services does not have access to database/model.
+- Error: Couldn't load model schema: This error usually occurs when the user connecting to Analysis Services doesn't have access to the database/model.